 Expectations and Rules for Observations

-- Call the site and set up an appointment to meet with a rehab director or designated contact person to ensure feasibility of observation at that particular facility.
+- Call the site and set up an appointment to meet with a rehab director or designated contact person to ensure the feasibility of observation at that particular facility.
 Explain that you are a Polk State College seeking admission to the PTA Program.

 - Communicate with the rehab director or designated contact person to determine what your duties will be and the site’s expectations of you.